(Conference Paper, PHAVISMINDA Conference, Visayas State University, 2013)

 A liberal democracy may not be possible for a society of devils, but nor does it require a society of angels.
 What we need is a critical mass of people who still believe in the decency of human life and that the Filipino nation still has a future.
 This will require the overhaul of our oligarchic economic system in order to achieve an all-inclusive growth for our people.
 To achieve this, the political order must be reformed by means of establishing authentic people’s parties where ordinary citizens can participate in creating the political agenda and ergo, in state decision-making.

 There are no real political parties in country.
 What we have are an aggregation of groups and personal interests that advance the ambitions of some moneyed candidate or self-serving benefactors.
 Political convenience, in this regard, defines for politicians the meaning of their principles.
 Ultimately, the masses have no real voice in the issues that affect them and possess no real power in choosing their future.

-Solving the political problems in the country requires ending the dominance of the political elite who manipulate the consciousness of the masses.
+Solving our problems will require dismantling the dominance of the political elite who manipulate the consciousness of the masses.
 Any real democracy means that each and every individual possesses the power to realize his desire to be, which means, loosely translated, that he has the opportunity to acquire a decent life and provide for the well-being of his family without fear of losing it.
 This can only happen if people are empowered in a political way by making them a party to state decision-making.
 Without authentic political parties, this is not possible.
-Thus, instead of being his instrument toward the achievement of the greater value of his freedom, the state becomes its irreverent obstacle.
+Thus, instead of being the instrument toward the achievement of the greater value of human freedom, the state becomes its irreverent obstacle.